Accessibility, planar graphs, and quasi-isometries: The cycle space

-\begin{theorem}[{\cite[Thm.~7.6]{thomassen1993vertex}}] Let $X$ be a connected, locally finite graph equipped with a quasi-transitive action by a group $G$.
-Then $X$ is accessible if and only if there exists $n \geq 1$ such that $\br X = \br_n X$.
-In other words, $X$ is accessible if and only if there is a nested, $G$-invariant, $G$-finite generating set of $\br X$. \end{theorem}
+We make use of the following theorem, which is a relative variant of Hamann's accessibility result for graphs with finitely generated cycle spaces \cite{hamann2018accessibility}.
+The proof is an application of Hamann's result, taken together with more tools in \cite{macmanusrelacc}.

-Recall that the set of directed edges of a tree has a natural ordering.
-The structure of nested sets can be encoded similarly in a tree via the following theorem, originally due to Dunwoody \cite{dunwoody1979accessibility}.
+\begin{theorem}[{\cite[Thm.~D]{macmanusrelacc}}] Let $X$ be a connected, locally finite, quasi-transitive $G$-graph, and $\per$ be a thin, $G$-invariant peripheral system.
+Suppose that $\cC(\widehat X_\per)$ is topologically $G$-finitely generated.
+Then $\br_\per(X)$ is admits a $G$-invariant, nested, $G$-finite generating set. \end{theorem}